-Employment

-Adam Thompson of Urban Economics has stated in his assessment (Appendix S) that the proposal will provide employment and a diverse range of housing types, and would particularly contribute to social and cultural well-being current and future generations, by providing affordable family housing in Auckland.

-Mr Thompson notes that the project would create a considerable number of jobs within the construction industry, and estimates that 186 FTE (Full Time Equivalent) jobs will be created.
+Employment: Adam Thompson (Urban Economics) has stated in his assessment (Appendix S) that the proposal will provide employment and a diverse range of housing types, and particularly contribute to social and cultural well-being current and future generations, by providing affordable family housing in Auckland.
+He notes the project would create a considerable number of jobs within the construction industry, and estimates that 186 FTE (Full Time Equivalent) jobs will be created.
 On an annualised basis, this will create 93 FTE jobs each year.

-Housing supply

-The proposal will contribute 59 new 2-4 bedroom dwellings to the housing shortage in Auckland, and Mr Thompson notes in his assessment that there is a shortage of 45,000 dwellings, particularly for affordable dwellings.
-In particular, in the study area, Mr Thompson noted that there are only four terrace house developments with a total of 73 units available, confirming that there is a shortage of terrace housing in this location.

-Mr Thompson's assessment notes that the proposal will supply terrace and semi detached dwellings, and the intended price range of a number of the units will be aligned with current affordable terrace prices.

-Well functioning urban environments

-Mr Thompson's assessment is that the proposal helps to achieve this objective, by increasing the range of housing available in the market, of a form at a price that meets demand for that area.
-Mr Thompson considers that the proposal will contribute 59 dwellings in a price bracket that is undersupplied in the study area and the region, and therefore helps to achieve this objective and will have a positive impact on social and cultural wellbeing of current and future generations.

-National Policy Statement for Fresh Water Management 2014 (Amended 2017 - noting the August 2020 NPS to take effect on 3 September 2020) (NPSFWM)
+Housing supply: The proposal will contribute 59 new 2-4 bedroom dwellings to the housing shortage in Auckland, and Mr Thompson notes that there is a shortage of 45,000 dwellings, particularly for affordable dwellings.
+In particular, in the study area, he noted that there are only 4 terrace house developments with a total of 73 units available, confirming that there is a shortage of terrace housing in this location.
+Mr Thompson notes that the proposal will supply terrace and semi detached dwellings, and the intended price range will be aligned with current affordable terrace prices.
+Well functioning urban environments: The proposal helps to achieve this objective, by increasing the range of housing available in the market, of a form at a price that meets demand for that area.
+The proposal will contribute 59 dwellings in a price bracket that is undersupplied in the study area and the region, and will have a positive impact on social and cultural wellbeing of current and future generations.
+National Policy Statement for Fresh Water Management 2014 (Amended

-This sets out the objectives and policies for freshwater management, including:

-- Recognition of Te Mana o te Wai in freshwater management; - Reflection of tangata whenua values and interests in decision making; - Improving degraded water bodies using bottom lines as defined in the NPS; - Safeguarding and enhancing the life-supporting capacity of water and associated ecosystems, including threatened ecosystems; - Working towards targets for fish abundance, diversity and passage; and - An integrated approach to management of land and freshwater and coastal water.

-The site does not contain any significant waterbodies.
-Ms Drummond in her assessment (Appendix Q) confirmed that there is one intermittent stream in the south-eastern corner of the site, and assessed the stream as having low-moderate freshwater ecological value.

-Ms Drummond concluded that due to the quality and magnitude of the riparian vegetation that is proposed to be removed that the potential adverse effects of the proposal on freshwater ecological values are considered negligible.
+2017 • noting the August 2020 NPS to take effect on 3 September 2020) (NPSFWM): This sets out the objectives and policies for freshwater management.
+Assessment: The site does not contain any significant waterbodies.
+Ms Drummond (Appendix Q) confirmed that there is one intermittent stream in the south-eastern corner of the site, and assessed the stream as having low-moderate freshwater ecological value.
+She concluded that, due to the quality and magnitude of the riparian vegetation that is proposed to be removed, the potential adverse effects of the proposal on freshwater ecological values are considered negligible.
 The stream itself will not be removed.

-Overall, the proposal is not expected to compromise any outcomes anticipated in the NPSFWM, and is also addressed in the Planning Memorandum at Appendix R.
+Overall, the proposal is not expected to compromise any outcomes anticipated in the NPSFWM (addressed in the Planning Memorandum at Appendix R).

-New Zealand Coastal Policy Statement 2010 (NZCPS)

-The purpose of the NZCPS is to state policies in order to achieve the purpose of the Resource Management Act 1991 in relation to the coastal environment of New Zealand.
+New Zealand Coastal Policy Statement 2010 (NZCPS): The purpose of the NZCPS is to state policies in order to achieve the purpose of the RMA in relation to the coastal environment of New Zealand.
 The Site's closest proximity to the coast is approximately 3km, where the intermittent stream discharges into a northern arm of Stanmore Bay Beach.
 The only consideration in this regard is any potential effect on coastal water quality from discharges from the removal of riparian vegetation and earthworks within the wider site.
 The works to develop the site will be in accordance with best engineering practice in terms of erosion and sediment control, consistent with the AUP and relevant standards (GD05).
 Stormwater and wastewater discharges are managed through discharge to public infrastructure.

-The proposal does not compromise any outcomes anticipated in the NZCPS.)
+The proposal does not compromise any outcomes anticipated in the NZCPS.

-The proposed IRD aligns with the NZCPS 2010.
+Assessment: The proposed IRD aligns with the NZCPS.